ValentineDelevaux/COBAR_project/README.md

 - `outputs`: contains the final videos

 The codes running the different simulations are in the notebooks:
-- `scenario.ipynb`: run the whole scenario of the courtship behavior
+- `1_scenario.ipynb`: run the whole scenario of the courtship behavior
-- `wings_vibrations.ipynb`: run the wing extension behavior
+- `2_chasing.ipynb`: run the chasing part
-- `crabe_wlaking.ipynb`: run the crabe walking
+- `3_crab_walk_and_wings_extension.ipynb`: run the crab walking part along with wing extension behavior
-- `chasing.ipynb`: run the chasing
+- `4_robustness_visual_processing`: studies the robustness of visual processing with colored terrain and flies